craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. `tests/cases/conformance/_cax2/_cax2-whileLoop-000(1-5).ts` passing, tests all different loop paths.
+Still need to purge out of scope symbols (which would allow temporary fix in VariableDeclaration to be removed.)
 0. Loop truthy and falsy condition check and exit loop only when truthy type is 'never'.
 (Convergence is a separate exit loop condition).
 0. Loops: `processLoop` to be called from `resolveHeap`.
 Within `processLoop` the loop is processed to completion, using a `forFlow` context which is independent of `forFlowParent` context.
 Then the final local `forFlow` nodeToType maps are merged into `forFlowParent`.
 HOWEVER - using fake loop end condition `loopCout===1`.
 All `_cax-` tests passing.  `_cax2-whileLoop-0001` passing, despite using fake end loop condition.
 0. currentBranches key (of type group) not being removed before loop (and maybe if).
 Fixed for `loop`.
 Still have to check `if`.